ChrisWhealy/Cordova-Create/README.md

 * `pluginList : [String]`

-  A list containing the plugins common to all your Cordova projects.
+  An array containing the plugins common to all your Cordova projects.

   You can add third party plugins to this list as long as the Cordova CLI can load the plugins using the plugin's ID.
 Where this won't work is for locally installed plugins.
 If you want to use locally installed plugins, you will need to set a plugin search path during the call to the `cordova create` command using the `createParms` property.

 * `platformList : [String]`

-  A list containing the names of the default platforms.
+  An array containing the names of the default platforms.

   **Important**: The value of the default `platformList` in the global configuration file is OS dependent and is decided as follows: